fund of love logo

 Please Sponsor Our Fund of Love

-Finley and Grace are just two examples of the lengths we will go to restore dogs’ health and give them every chance for bright futures.
+These are just some of the examples of the lengths we will go to restore dogs’ health and give them every chance for bright futures.
 Throughout this campaign, we will share their progress and the stories of other dogs with significant medical needs.
 We can be here for them because of your generous donations and the big hearts of people like you.

 Please join us in our mission to continue providing the best possible care and chance for a happy life for deserving dogs by helping us build our Fund of Love.